mikaelkrief/VSTS-DevOps-Labs/deploymentgroups/readme.md

 ## Setting up the VSTS Project

-1. Use <a href="https://vstsdemogenerator.azurewebsites.net/?name=DeploymentGroups&templateid=77368)VSTS Demo Data Generator</a> to provision a project on your VSTS account.
+1. Use [VSTS Demo Data Generator](https://vstsdemogenerator.azurewebsites.net/?name=DeploymentGroups&templateid=77368) to provision a project on your VSTS account.

    ![](images/vstsdemogen.png)